jimixxperez/consumption_dev/README.md

 ![consumption deviation](consumption_dev_2013.png)

+---
 Winter and summer show a high variations of consumption deviations in comparison to spring and autumn.

 *consumption deviation in the year 2012 with confidence interval determined from the past 5 years*

 ![consumption deviation](consumption_deviation_vs_temperature.png)

+---
 in the two extreme seasons, winter and summer, the surplus or deficit of power consumptions can be partially related to temperature deviation from forecasted / expected temperatures.
 This behavior can roughly captured by linear regression [see figure below].
 As expected summer exhibits the inverse behavior of the winter (direct vs inversely proportional).

-**consumption deviation vs temperature deviation from forecasted temperature**
+*consumption deviation vs temperature deviation from forecasted temperature*

 ![consumption deviation](consumption_deviation_vs_temperature_deviation.png)